This How-to uses these versions:

 kubectl should be talking to your new cluster:

 $ kubectl get nodes

 k3d-epinio-server-0 Ready control-plane,master 38s v1.22.6+k3s1

-Install Epinio on the Cluster
+Install Epinio on the cluster

 Then, continue with the Epinio installation process.

-To get the kube config to access the cluster:
+kubeconfig to access the cluster:

 k3d kubeconfig get epinio